-11.1 Small quarries with low output, characteristic of building stone extraction in the UK at the start of the 21st century, tend to be fairly 'environmentally friendly'.
-High explosives - which would shatter the stone - are avoided; heavy machinery is employed sparingly; and associated traffic is light due to the low output of small quarries.
+11.1 Relatively small quarries with generally low output, characteristic of building stone extraction in the UK at the start of the 21st century, tend to be fairly 'environmentally friendly'.
+High explosives - which would shatter the stone - are avoided; heavy machinery is employed sparingly; and associated traffic is light due to the relatively low output of the quarries.

-&lt;sup>v Planning Application ref CM6/1008/113
+&lt;sup>5 Planning Application ref CM6/1008/113

-$^{\rm vi}$ Planning application ref CM3/0602/36
+&lt;sup>6 Planning application ref CM3/0602/36